grafana/levitate/CONTRIBUTING.md

 ### Commands

-Levitate consists of two commands *compare* and *list-imports*.
+Levitate consists of two commands _compare_ and _list-imports_.
 Developing against these commands can be done individually by running `yarn dev-compare` or `yarn dev-imports`.
 These scripts will build the project, execute the command against the fixtures, then watch for changes before rerunning build and command execution.

+### Environment variables

+- Use `DEBUG=*` to display debugging messages
+- Use `LEVITATE_CACHE=1` to re-use downloaded npm packages.

+### Run with ts-node for faster iteration

+You can run directly from the source with `ts-node`. e.g:

+` node --loader ts-node/esm --inspect ./src/bin.ts compare --prev @grafana/schema@9.0.7 --current @grafana/schema@latest`

 ## Contribute Documentation